 Why use cast ironware?

-- It's versatile – Start something on the stove, and finish it off in the oven.
+- It's versatile – Start something on the stove and finish it in the oven.
 No need to transfer to another dish.
 You can even use it atop a campfire!
 Bonus: fewer dishes to clean.

-- Cleaning is a cinch – all it needs is a little TLC every once in a while, but if it's properly cared for, just wipe it down after use and store!
+- Cleaning is a cinch – all it needs is a little TLC every once in a while, but if it's properly cared for, wipe it down after use and store it!

 - They last forever – If you've just inherited your great-grandmother's skillet, you can attest to this.